← All posts

 Age Distribution — ATP Top 100

 The curve peaks in the mid-to-late 20s, which is historically consistent with professional tennis — players typically reach their physical and technical peak between 24 and 28.
-But the left tail (teenagers and early 20s) is unusually populated right now, which reflects a generational wave arriving on tour simultaneously.
+But the left tail (early 20s) is unusually populated right now, which reflects a generational wave arriving on tour simultaneously.

-Fonseca, Mensik, Tien, and Blockx — all ranked inside the top 100 at 20 or younger, with Michelsen at 21 not far behind.
-That’s a cluster of very young elite players that suggests the next five years will see significant reshuffling at the top of the game.
+Fonseca, Mensik, Tien, Jodar, and Landaluce — all ranked inside the top 100 at 20 or younger.
+That’s a cluster of very young elite players that suggests the next few years will see significant reshuffling at the top of the game.

 A sport in transition

-The current top 100 is unusually bimodal: a generation of players in their late 30s (Djokovic, Wawrinka, Bautista Agut, Cilic) who have simply refused to decline, competing alongside teenagers who have arrived earlier than any recent cohort.
+The current top 100 is unusually bimodal: a generation of players in their late 30s (Djokovic, Mannarino, Cilic) who have simply refused to decline, competing alongside teenagers and players in their early 20s who have arrived earlier than any recent cohort.

 The mid-30s demographic is notably thin — the generation between the old guard and the new wave.
 This is partly Federer and Nadal leaving, taking their age bracket with them.
 The players who should have filled that gap are instead being leapfrogged by a younger cohort arriving faster than expected.